World’s largest virtual agentic engineering & quality conference

 Making OCR Assertions Reliable at Scale

 Naive OCR assertions are flaky, and one bad phrasing turns a real check into a coin flip.
 That food-packaging benchmark is the evidence: even the best engine tested misread most characters on hard, stylized images, so a lot of OCR flakiness is an image problem, not an engine problem.
-Having built computer-vision pipelines with OpenCV, I have seen the same rule hold: fix the input, and the recognition follows.
+The same rule holds in practice: fix the input, and the recognition follows.
 These practices keep OCR checks stable.

 • Preprocess before you recognize: The Tesseract maintainers recommend at least 300 DPI and dark text on a light background in their image quality guidance.